fusepoolP3/p3-wp5-deliverables/fusepool-p3-alod-use-case.md

 _NOTE:_ the `fise2fam` engine is needed by any Enhancement Chain used as Fusepool Transformer, as it translates the Stanbol Enhancement Structure to the [Fusepool Annotation Model](https://github.com/fusepoolP3/overall-architecture/blob/master/wp3/fp-anno-model/fp-anno-model.md) (FAM).

+## Batch processing

+The 5 million records (available as CSV) were split into junks of 50'000 lines.
+They were posted to the LDP container by using a custom-made Node.js script.
+The pipeline then processed the junk and once it was completed, the next junk was posted.

+In average there were 10 triples created by line (record) in the CSV.
+For 50'000 lines of input we in average created 500'000 triples.
+For the complete use case a bit less than 50 million triples were created.
+A chunk of 50'000 lines took between 30 and 45 minutes.
+In total the cumulated processing time was around 60 hours.

+## Using Results

+The results will be used in a second generation of the [data.alod.ch](http://data.alod.ch/) user interface, which will be released in Q3 2016.
+For that [Zazuko GmbH](http://www.zazuko.com/) worked with archivists and other archive users on user interface mockups, which are now being implemented.

+On large scale level evaluation will be done once the new user interface is in place.
+Random checks on particular records were very positive, almost all GND interlinks were useful and made sense.